FULL GREEN STEAM

 The hind covers for the cylinders have been cast and

 machined - these feature the support for the front of the slidebars recently installed on 71000 'Duke of Gloucester'.
-An order has also been placed for the casting of the front cylinder covers.
+An order has been placed for the casting of the front cylinder covers.

 Click 'Discover' below, to view our work to date and outline build plan.